dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 Go to *File > Download as > Tab-separated values (.tsv, current sheet)*.
 Save this file to the same folder/directory as the .jar file from step 2.
+    * It is advised that you name the file to be short and easy to remember (preferably without spaces), rather than the default name.
+This will make typing in the file name when running (step 5) easier.
     * You can find a sample raw
 data file in
 [out/artifacts/lwwip_stream_monitoring_data_project_jar/coal_creek_data_3-2019_raw.tsv](https://github.com/dormantleopard7/lwwip-stream-monitoring-data-project/blob/master/out/artifacts/lwwip_stream_monitoring_data_project_jar/coal_creek_data_3-2019_raw.tsv).